Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Empirical Analysis Appendix

 \subsection{Sensitivity to the Regional Heterogeneity in Endowment of Male Miners}

-I assess the influence of regional heterogeneity in the female labor patterns.
-Nishinarita (1985) argues that, due to its geographical characteristics, coal mines in Hokkaid\=o (a northernmost island) tended to employ men from rural villages in the T\=ohoku (northeastern) region of the main island as their main miners.
-This forced the coal mines in Hokkaid\=o to use a sloping-face haulage method instead of using \textit{ato-yama}.
-As a result, female miners in the Hokkaido mines were mainly engaged in the coal selection process rather than working in pits.
-It is unlikely that this regional heterogeneity could affect the location of mines, because the location of coal mines depends on the presence or absence of coal-bearing strata (Section~\ref{sec:sec4}).
-In addition, the number of mines in Hokkaid\=o are relatively small, meaning that such regional heterogeneity in labor supply is less likely to disturb the estimates.
-Despite this, to test whether such features lead to omitted variable bias, I added an indicator variable for the municipalities of the Hokkaid\=o prefecture in the regressions.
-These results are similar to those of the main results listed in Tables~\ref{tab:r_pop}, ~\ref{tab:r_labor}, and ~\ref{tab:r_health}.
+I assess the influence of regional heterogeneity in female labor patterns.
+Nishinarita (1985) argues that, due to its geographical characteristics, coal mines in Hokkaid\=o (a northernmost island) tended to employ men from rural villages in the T\=ohoku (northeastern) region of the main island as their main miners (see also Ogino 1993, p.~32).
+This forced the coal mines in Hokkaid\=o to use a sloping-face haulage method instead of using female miners (\textit{ato-yama}).
+As a result, female miners in the Hokkaid\=o mines were mainly engaged in the coal selection process rather than working in pits.
+It is unlikely that this regional heterogeneity could affect the location of mines because the location of coal mines depends on the presence or absence of coal-bearing strata (Section~\ref{sec:sec_es}).
+In addition, the number of mines in Hokkaid\=o is relatively small, meaning that such regional heterogeneity in labor supply is less likely to disturb the main estimates.
+Despite this, to test whether such features lead to omitted variable bias, an indicator variable for the municipalities of the Hokkaid\=o prefecture was added in the regressions.
+Table~\ref{tab:r_hokkaido} shows the results from the expanded regressions.
+The results are materially similar to those of the main results presented in the main text.

-Table~\ref{tab:r_labor_hokkaido} shows the results from the IV regressions including an indicator variable for the municipalities in the Hokkaid\=o prefecture.
-Panels A, B, and C show the results for the population growth, labor supplies, and early-life health outcomes, respectively.
-The estimates listed in Panels A, B, and C are materially similar to those of my main results summarized in Tables~\ref{tab:r_pop},~\ref{tab:r_labor}, and~\ref{tab:r_health}, respectively.